Deep Learning Anti-Aliasing: Differences between DLSS and DLAA

-DLSS handles upscaling with a focus on performance, DLAA handles anti-aliasing with a focus on visual quality.
-DLAA runs at the given screen resolution with no upscaling or downscaling functionality.
+While DLSS handles upscaling with a focus on performance, DLAA handles anti-aliasing with a focus on visual quality.
+DLAA runs at the given screen resolution with no upscaling or downscaling functionality provided by DLAA.

 DLSS and DLAA share the same AI-driven anti-aliasing method.
+As such, DLAA functions like DLSS without the upscaling part.
 Both are made by Nvidia and require Tensor Cores.
+However, DLSS and DLAA cannot be enabled at the same time, only one can be selected depending on whether performance or image quality is prioritized.